pact-foundation/pact.io/roadmap/README.md

 The [Pact Specification](https://github.com/pact-foundation/pact-specification/) outlines the features each major version of a release should contain for interoperability between languages.
 The most current approved version is v2.

 ## Reference Library [Status: Alpha]
 One of the key advantages of Pact is that its DSL is native to each language, resulting in seamless toolchain integration.
-This is also its biggest challenge - with each change to the specification, each language has to implement the complex matching and verification logic for the Consumer and Provider DSLs.
+This is also its biggest challenge - with any change to the specification, each language has to implement the complex matching and verification logic for the Consumer and Provider DSLs.

 The Pact Community has come together to solve this problem.
 Our plan is to create a native, [embedded library](https://github.com/pact-foundation/pact-reference/) in Rust with a well-defined native interface that each language can pull in to perform common functions such as:

 * Running a Mock Service
 * Performing matching logic
 * Verifying Pacts

+This project is well underway with proof-of-concepts along the way confirming the approach, and v1 matching almost complete.

 ## Node/JS [Status: Beta]